 4) What are the monthly fees?

 The monthly fees for a condo should also reflect its quality and amenities.
-If the fees amount to $1200 a month, do they include?
+If the fees amount to $1200 a month, what do they include?
 Exterior maintenance, HVAC, pool facilities or a gym?
-A condo might charge between $100 to $1500 per month, so knowing what will be included in these fees is a big part of the decision.
+A condo might charge between $100 to $1800 per month, so knowing what will be included in these fees is a big part of the decision.
 Also, understand that these fees are added to your principal and interest payment if getting a loan, as well as taxes.

 5) What outdoor space does the condo offer?